tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 substacks.
 Events that are not handled by a substack are passed on to the mainstack's script, color and font properties are inherited from the mainstack by its substacks.
-For more details on the object hierarchy and inheritance in LiveCode in general, see the section on *The Message Path*.
+For more details on the object hierarchy and inheritance in xTalk in general, see the section on *The Message Path*.

 Dialog boxes and palettes are commonly stored as substacks of the main